-ED 200 - Prior Learning Assessment: Portfolio Development (3 credits)
+ED 200 - Prior Learning Assessment: Portfolio Development (3-10 credits)

 This course explains how to earn college credit for what one already knows and can validly document.
 Students will identify their prior learning, will be introduced to methods by which they can demonstrate that learning, and will then develop and submit a portfolio for assessment.
 Students will plan each segment of their portfolio and will use learning outcomes to create a detailed outline.
 This outline will delineate topics for development based upon the knowledge, theoretical understanding, and applied learning gained from work and personal experiences.
 When the portfolio is assessed, up to 10 credits may be awarded.
+ACBI may award credit for prior learning experience on an individual basis following the Council for Adult and Experiential Learning (CAEL) guidelines.